 - Local calls made from System H go out over PSTN trunks connected to System E, in a different area code.
-Although System H users do make local calls, most of their calls are within the network for this operations site.
+Although System H users do make local calls, most of their calls are within the private network for this operations site.
 ARS allows the prepending of the local 703 area code. - System E, as the hub, has separate trunk pools for tandem PRI and tandem tie trunks connected to different systems.
-They are used for nonlocal extension calling as well as routing of outside incoming and outgoing calls. - When a video workstation user on System G must call a video extension on another network system, the call is made as a toll call and is routed at 128 kbps over the local BRI facilities.
-In this scenario, such a call could be as a dial-plan routed call to either System E or System F. Even a call destined for System E could be made to System F, then routed to System E.
+They are used for nonlocal extension calling as well as routing of outside incoming and outgoing calls. - When a video workstation user on System G must call a video extension on another private network system, the call is made as a toll call and is routed at 128 kbps over the local BRI facilities.
+In this scenario, such a call could be as a dial-plan routed call to either System E or System F. Even a call destined for System E could be made to System F, then routed to System E. - All systems share the centralized VMS/AA on System E. - When the Night Service is activated in System F, G, or H, and on trunks programmed to ring into calling groups, the call is routed to the centralized VMS/AA on System E.

 Originating or Receiving System Dialed Digits Local Routing Non-Local Routing System H: Ext.
-FRL: 0 9555-225 8 ARS Local Exchange Table routes to tandem trunk pool, FRL 0, prepends 91703 < System E: ARS absorbs no digits, routes to PSTN pool.
+FRL: 0 9555-2258 ARS Local Exchange Table routes to tandem trunk pool, FRL 0, prepends 91703 < System E: ARS absorbs no digits, routes to PSTN pool.
 System H: Ext.
 FRL: 2 9411 Call routed to local main pool loop-start line.
 Not applicable System H: Ext.
-FRL: 2 91410-555-2258 ARS Area Code Table prepends 9 and routes to tandem trunk pool, FRL 0 < System E: ARS absorbs 4 digits, routes to PSTN pool.
+FRL: 2 91410-555-2258 ARS Area Code Table prepends 9 and routes to tandem trunk pool, FRL 0 < System E: ARS absorbs 4 digits (1410), routes to PSTN pool.
 System G: Ext.
-FRL: 1 91509-555-4111 Routes 1: ARS Area Code Table routes to tandem tie trunk pool, FRL 1 < Route 1, System E routes to tandem PRI pool connected to System F. < System F absorbs 4 digits, routes to local PSTN pool.
+FRL: 1 Routes 1: ARS Area Code Table routes tandem tie trunk pool, FRL 1 < Routes 1: ARS Area Code Table routes to tandem tie trunk pool, FRL 1 < Route 1, System E routes to tandem PRI pool connected to System F. < System F absorbs 4 digits (1509), routes to local PSTN pool.
 Routes 2: If all lines in Route 1 are busy, ARS Area Code Table routes to local PSTN pool, FRL 3, call denied.
 Caller can turn on Selective Callback and queue for Route 1. ● System E: Ext.
 FRL: 4 91218-555-2163 Routes 1: ARS Area Code Table routes to tandem tie trunk pool, FRL 4, prepends 9.
 Route 1, System G: ARS absorbs no digits, routes to local PSTN pool.
-Routes 2: If all lines in Route 1 are busy, ARS Area Code Table routes to local PSTN line/trunk pool, FRL 5, call prohibited for this user.
-Caller can turn on Selective Callback and queue for Route 1. < = Call sent over tander n trunks = Call sent over PSTN ● = Call ends
+Routes 2: If the caller has Automatic Callback enabled and all lines in Route 1 are busy, ARS Area Code Table routes to local PSTN line/trunk pool, FRL 5, call prohibited for this user.
+The call is automatically queued for Route 1. ● < = Call sent over tanden n trunks = Call s sent over PSTN lssue 1 August 1998